hn/seagate-blackarmor-nas/README.md

 ## Revive a bricked device

-The Marvell SoC waits for a special 'magic' sequence at a very early boot stage and, when it is received, it accepts to transfer the boot loader via Xmodem. `kwboot` can be used if your device is bricked or if you want to test an U-Boot image before actually flashing to NAND.
+The Marvell SoC waits in a very early boot phase on the serial port for a special "magic" sequence, and when this is received, it accepts to transfer the boot loader via Xmodem. `kwboot` can be used if your device is bricked or if you want to test an U-Boot image before actually flashing to NAND.
 Simply set up the serial port like this: